Performance & Development Review (Appraisal)

 What happens if I am on maternity leave during the review period?

-You should have a PandDR before you go on maternity leave where the focus will be on your work over the past 12 months or since your last review.
+You should have a PandDR before you go on maternity or parental leave where the focus will be on your work over the past 12 months or since your last review.
 On returning to work you should have a further review where the focus will be on agreeing objectives for the coming year and discussing any support you might need to assist you in your return to work.

 What happens if I am off sick during the review period?